yasen-yankov/ios-docs/Listview/cell-swipe.md

 listView.CellSwipeLimits = new UIEdgeInsets (0, 60, 0, 180);
 ```

-Use the <code>cellSwipeTreshold</code> property to se the minimum distance the user needs to swipe before the gesture is considered effective.
-If the user swipes bellow the treshold the cell will auto revert to its original state.
+Use the <code>cellSwipeTreshold</code> property to set the minimum distance the user needs to swipe before the gesture is considered effective.
+If the user swipes below the treshold, the cell will auto-revert to its original state.

 ```Objective-C
 listView.cellSwipeTreshold = 30;